Dance Hall Crashers: Hiatus and reunions

 In 1998, DHC released their last release with MCA, the EP Blue Plate Special.
 The EP contained a short collection of songs recorded for other compilations/soundtracks, unreleased and remixed material, and a CD-ROM of photos and the band's four music videos.
 In 1999, the band signed with independent label Pink and Black Records, releasing their fourth LP Purr in 1999 and the live album The Live Record: Witless Banter and 25 Mildly Antagonistic Songs About Love in 2000.

-DHC started playing less frequently in the early 2000s, limiting their performances to West Coast shows and occasional appearances at events such as the 2002 Winter Olympics in Salt Lake City.
+DHC started playing less frequently in the early 2000s as band members either pursued higher education or moved on with their careers outside the band.
+They limited their performances to West Coast and Hawaiian shows and occasional appearances at events such as the 2002 Winter Olympics in Salt Lake City.
 In November 2004, the band recorded a show at the Hollywood House of Blues which was later released on DVD by Kung Fu Records as part of their The Show Must Go Off! series.

-Although the performance included an unreleased song and made mention of the band working on a new studio album, the show proved to be DHC's last performance to date as the band has since gone on hiatus.
-Although they have not explicitly stated having broken up, there has been no announcement of any future plans to resume touring or recording.
+2025 reunion

+On January 26, 2025, DHC’s official Facebook account posted a reel with the Indian-head test pattern “Please Stand By” test card (featuring their black and white logo) with “Arrived” by CYoung playing in the background.
+The following day, January 27, a teaser video featuring Kevin Lyman and Elyse Rogers revealed that the band would be playing at the Vans Warped Tour in Washington, DC, and Long Beach, CA, later in 2025, ending a 21-year hiatus for the band.
+Karina Deniké announced in a video on January 28 that DHC would also be performing a show at the Great American Music Hall in San Francisco on June 7.
+The official announcement also stated that no more shows would be added, saying "If you are waiting for more announcements, they will not be coming.
+No other festivals, not (sic) other cities."
+However, a second show was added at the same venue on June 6 in an announcement made on the band's official social media accounts.
+Jon Graber, recording engineer and mixer for Goldfinger, MxPx, and We Are the Union, has served as a guest guitarist for all of the band's reunion shows.
+DHC hosted a concert with Hepcat on September 13 at the House of Blues in Anaheim, CA. They were announced in April 2025 as one of the performing bands at Riot Fest in Chicago.

 References in popular culture

-The band is referenced (alongside Unwritten Law) in the lyric "Yeah my girlfriend likes UL and DHC" on Blink-182's 1998 single "Josie".